Scooblue/Scooblue/README.md

 ## About Me
-Hello, I am an aspiring cybersecurity and or software engineer professional, I identify myself as a student and scholar of the craft.
+Hello, I am a cybersecurity and/or software engineer professional, I identify myself as a student and scholar of the craft.
 I am mainly focused on machine learning, malware/exploit development, security, and data confidentiality and integrity.

 ## Current
-Currently I am working on two things....
+Currently I am working on
 1. a social media bot which automatically scrapes, analyzes and determines if the clip will trend, and then edits, and transforms the content in a trendy manner and posts the content.
-2. Adversarial AI testing, experimenting, proof of concept.

 ## Languages: